All The Multiples Of 42

 • 42 x 10 = 420

 And so on, infinitely.
-Notice that each subsequent multiple is obtained by adding 42 to the previous one.
+Which means notice that each subsequent multiple is obtained by adding 42 to the previous one.
 This consistent pattern is a defining characteristic of multiples.

 Prime Factorization and its Role

 Understanding the prime factorization of 42 provides valuable insight into its multiples.
-Prime factorization is the process of expressing a number as a product of its prime factors.
 The prime factorization of 42 is 2 x 3 x 7.
-This means that every multiple of 42 will also contain these prime factors (2, 3, and 7) at least once in its prime factorization.
+Day to day, prime factorization is the process of expressing a number as a product of its prime factors.
+Basically, every multiple of 42 will also contain these prime factors (2, 3, and 7) at least once in its prime factorization.

 • Divisible by 2?
 Yes (it's an even number).